Property Taxes in Portugal – The Importance of Getting it Right

 Why is it Important to Engage with Dixcart?

 It is not just the Portuguese tax considerations on properties, largely outlined above, but also the impact from where you may be tax resident and/or domiciled, that need to be considered.
 Although property is typically taxed at source, double taxation treaties and double tax relief need to be considered.

 A typical example is the fact that UK residents will also pay tax in the UK and this will be calculated based on UK property tax rules, which may be different to those in Portugal.
 They are likely to be able to offset the Portuguese tax actually paid against the UK liability to avoid double taxation, but if the UK tax is higher, further tax will be due in the UK.
-Dixcart will be able to assist in this regard and to help make you aware of your obligations and filing requirements.
+Dixcart will be able to assist in this regard and to help make sure you are aware of your obligations and filing requirements.

 How else may Dixcart Assist?

 Dixcart Portugal have a team of experienced professionals who may assist with various aspects regarding your property; efficient tax planning, legal support (for the sale or purchase of a property), accounting and tax support and the incorporation and maintenance of companies.

 Further to this, if you would like a deemed tax calculation to be performed, you may reach out to our offices in Portugal and/or Madeira for this information: firstname.lastname@example.org

 Dixcart have helped many with this service and look forward to assisting you with your next property advice and/or transaction.